mjaved495/OpenHarvester/README.md

 # How to Run

-Download the github repo in a prefered location and unzip it.
+Download the github repo in a preferred location and unzip it.
 The project contains the runnable jar file.

 Use following command to run the jar file.
 ```
-java -jar <<latest jar filename>> <<path to the jar file folder>>
+java -jar <<latest jar filename>> <<path to the github repo folder>>
 ```

 For example,